Transfer of IP rights in Spain

 8.2 Are there any legalization and/or notarization and/or translation requirements?

-• authentic copy of the license agreement or a simple copy with legalized signatures by a public notary or other competent authority; or
+• a certified copy of the licence agreement or a simple copy with signatures authenticated by a public notary or other competent authority; or

-• an extract of the license agreement certifying, by a public notary or other competent authority, that the extract is in accordance with the original agreement; or
+• an extract of the licence agreement attested by a public notary or other competent authority, that the extract corresponds to the original agreement; or

-• an SPTO standard form of a certificate or document of license signed by the parties (no legalization required); and
+• an SPTO official certificate or licence document signed by both parties (no legalization required); and

-• the payment receipt of the corresponding fees (please see Q11).
+• the payment receipt of the corresponding fees (see Q11).

 8.3 Is there a must to use a specific form?